tomasalias/heroku-minecraft-server/README.md

 * Ngrok Addresses are easily Guessable/Bruteforcable: If you don't want Random Griefers joining your server, invest in a Whitelist/Server Security Plugins
 * Store your World on Dropbox/Amazon S3 as a Compressed (.tar.gz) file instead of Git, as using Git will dramatically increase your Upload Size to Heroku
+* Plugins can't auto-update with the Server: If you use a lot of them, consider setting your `MINECRAFT_VERSION` to an older Version of Minecraft, until you can Manually Update your Plugins/Server to a newer Version

 ## Setup